 This brings us to the underlying issue which is the fact that the qualities that are valued in men are different than those valued in women.
 Even in modern times a woman’s beauty, freshness and fertility are considered to be her biggest assets.
 These qualities fade with time which is the reason why women are believed to have an expiry date and those above the age of thirty are often referred to as being “over the hill”.
 This is because, unlike men, women have limited time to reproduce.
 Doctors started to move the “safe motherhood” boarder to 40 but it is arguable.
 Because of this reason especially the men who want to have children go for younger partners and as unfair as it may seen, it’s also understandable.
 The real problem is, however, putting females beauty above her other assets.
 A friend shared a cartoon on Facebook recently, saying that a reversed version of “Beauty and the Beast” would never happen, because no one tells a man to date a woman just because she’s nice.
 Unfortunately, this is true.

 Perhaps aging is a process that treats men slightly better than women, but no one will tell me that they prefer 70 year old Harrisson Ford to the younger version of the same man.
 And yet, older men rarely have trouble with finding a second partner when children are no longer the case.
 Women do.
-This is because a man is cherished for his kindness, his wisdom and last but not least his financial situation and back in the days it was a male privilege coming with age.
+This is because a man is cherished for his kindness, his wisdom and last but not least his financial situation and back in the days, all this came for a man with age.
 Women were therefore just getting older and less desirable.
-These days, however, with a woman’s age comes a career, financial security and wisdom.
+These days, however, with a woman’s age a career, financial security and wisdom comes too.
 The problem is that the world didn’t catch up with this change and still values women for what was traditionally considered to be their assets.

 If a young woman can be impressed by a father like qualities in a man, a man shouldn’t be judged for similar longings.
 Dating an older partner has its challenges, but men shouldn’t be in addition judged for their choice of an older partner.
-The women in such situations shouldn’t be judged either, after all who doesn’t like a young piece of meat? 😉
+Women in such situations shouldn’t be judged either.

 Tell me what you think, Rinsers!
 Set your keyboards on fire with how fast you type!